d0ctr/bilderberg-butler/README.md

   - /curl
   - /wiki

-## API
+## Common commands

-Small API for utilities and webhooks.

-### Endpoints
+Some commands are both available in Discord and Telegram:

-  - / — go to project page
+  - /ping — pong
-  - /health — fetch components health (from "off" to "ready")
-    - /:name — fetch health only of one of the components (redis, discord, telegram, api (ironic))
-  - /command — telegram-like commands.
-Arguments are passed as `args=` query parameter converted to URL string.
-    - /help — will return HTML page with help message
-    - /cur?args=amount,from,to — will return only the resulting amount as JSON
-    - /calc?args=math_expression — will return only the result of the equation as JSON
+  - /calc {math eq} — result of math equation
-    - /ahegao — returns random ahegao
+  - /ahegao — getting a random ahegao
+  - /urban {phrase?} — get the random or the phrase (if specified) definition from urban dictionary
+  - /cur {amount} {from} {to} — convert amount from one currency to another
+  - /wiki {query} — returns a summary from wikipedia

 # Using or altering code